 Independence and Learning Support (ILS)

 ILS program classrooms are for students who have been identified as having a cognitive or intellectual disability.
 Each program teaches literacy and life skills to prepare students for employment and long-term independence.
 Community business partnerships and transition planning are key pieces of the ILS program.

 MES program classrooms are for students who have been identified with complex medical needs and intellectual or cognitive delays.
 Each classroom provides a safe and structured learning environment with an emphasis on sensory experience and related service integration.
 These classrooms serve students PK3 through 2nd grade who are diagnosed with chronic and complex medical conditions and cognitive delays.

 Sensory Support programs serve students who are deaf/hard of hearing or who are blind/visually impaired.
-These programs aim to help students develop the skills they need to learn with their peers without disabilities and to live independently.
+These programs aim to help students develop the skills they need to learn with their hearing and sighted peers and to live independently.

 SLS program classrooms are for students who have been identified with a specific learning disability or cognitive impairment.
 Each classroom provides a safe and structured learning environment with an emphasis on individualized instruction.
 SLS program classrooms serve students in 3rd – 12th grade who are identified as having a specific learning disability or complex learning needs and have not responded to interventions in the general education classroom.

 For more information on special education programs and services in DCPS, please refer to the DCPS Special Education Family Programs and Resources Guide.